One-Way sailing route Dubrovnik to Split I 7 days

 On Pakleni Islands you can find a berth in the ACI Marina Palmižana or in anchorage bays with buoy fields, Vinogradišće, Taršće, Soline.

 The southern shores of the Pakleni islands are leaving breathless.
-The contrast of the grey and rough coastline and the dense green forest is striking.
+The contrast between the grey and rough coastline and the dense green forest is striking.
 The coast is rugged due to the strong southern winds and waves.

 Besides the rocky coast on the south side are several gentle coves that are perfect for anchoring and perfect for daily swimming.
 The most famous are Vinogradišće, Taršće, and Soline.
 Vinogradišće is the most attractive as there are mooring buoys and a few restaurants ( Laganini, Zori, Toto`s, Bacchus).